This post may contain affiliate links, from which we earn an income.

 Where to Stay in Bologna

-Stay at the beautiful Al Cappello Rosso On the doorstep of Piazza Maggiore, the hotel has the perfect location for your food tour, shopping and night life.
-With quirky rooms, bags or history and a great restaurant, this hotel is the perfect pick for a few days in Bologna.
+Stay at the beautiful Al Cappello Rosso.
+Located on the doorstep of Piazza Maggiore in the city center, the hotel has the perfect location for your food tour, shopping, and nightlife.

-Before you head off, you might find these two books helpful in terms of additional information and to learn about Bologna and cooking some of the foods you might want to buy along the way.
+First-time Bologna visitors might find these two food guides helpful in terms of additional information, learning about Bologna and cooking some of the foods you might want to buy along the way.

 The Ten Best Foods to Eat in Bologna

-In Bologna, spaghetti bolognese is always made with tuna and a fresh tomato sauce.
-If you want bolognese with a ragu (meat) sauce it will only be served with tagliatelle, flat thin strips of pasta.
-Try it and taste Bologna in every delicious mouthful!
+Bologna restaurants always make spaghetti bolognese with tuna and a fresh tomato sauce.
+If you want ragu alla bolognese with a meat sauce, it will only be served with tagliatelle, flat thin strips of pasta.
+Try either dish and taste Bologna in every delicious mouthful!

 Parmigiano Reggiano Cheese